Professional Diploma in UX Design

 4. If applying as someone in employment, upload passport or GNIB with Stamp 4 visa (valid for 3 years prior to the course start date).

 NOTE 1: Places will be offered on a rolling basis as eligible applicants complete their applications.
-If you don’t have all the required documentation to hand, we would encourage you to begin your application and upload these at a later point before the deadline.

 NOTE 2: As part of Springboard requirements, we must ensure that Springboard places are allocated on the basis of priority for the unemployed/formerly self-employed and returner categories ahead of employed so places will not be offered to any eligible applicant in employment unless places are available the week prior to the course starting.